Kanhaiya772/AIFT-FinalProject/README.md

 The AIFT Final Project is designed to demonstrate the integration of various AI techniques learned during the training.
 The project includes:

-- An API for data processing and model inference.
+- An API for data processing.
 - A frontend interface for user interaction.
 - A DB file to store and manage data.